We offer a variety of group therapy options.

 This 16-week group helps people who have too much stuff better understand what has led to the clutter in their life, uncover their beliefs and attachments to belongings, and begin to develop the skills to decrease acquisition and increase their ability to discard and organize their belongings.

 This 8-week group teaches Mindfulness and Cognitive Behavior Therapy (CBT) principles that can be used to change an individual’s process of thinking: reducing depression by altering habitual and unhelpful feelings and behaviors.

 Interactive Behavioral Therapy (IBT)

 Participants build their listening skills and connection to others through psychodrama techniques.
 Psychodrama is based on interactive role play; it gives participants the chance to become more conscious of the roles they and others typically play in life, and to reflect on that experience.

-For people with Post Traumatic Stress Disorder (PTSD) and substance abuse issues.
-Offers coping skills for participants to use in managing their often overwhelming impulses and emotions.
+This group is for people with Post Traumatic Stress Disorder (PTSD) and substance use issues.
+It offers coping skills for participants to use in managing their often-overwhelming impulses and emotions.